zilliztech/zdoc/docs/tutorials/data/search-query-get/reranking.md

 # Reranking

 Hybrid Search achieves more precise search results through multiple simultaneous ANN searches.
 Multiple searches return several sets of results, which require a reranking strategy to help merge and reorder the results and return a single set of results.
-This guide will introduce the reranking strategies supported by Zilliz and provide tips for selecting the appropriate reranking strategy.
+This guide will introduce the reranking strategies supported by Zilliz Cloud and provide tips for selecting the appropriate reranking strategy.

 ## Overview{#overview}